-- According to the 2012 CDC National and State HAI Progress Report, in 2011, an estimated 107,700 hospital-onset Clostridium difficile infections occurred in United States acute care hospitals (all locations).
+- According to the latest CDC National and State HAI Progress Report, in 2013, acute care hospitals experienced a 10% reduction in hospital-onset C. difficile infections compared to 2011.

 - C. difficile accounts for 15-25% of all episodes of antibiotic-associated diarrhea.

 - In Virginia, hospitalizations for C. difficile increased from 9 per 100,000 people in 2000 to 29 per 100,000 people in 2010. (citation) In 2010 in Virginia:

 - The rate of hospitalization with C. difficile was more than twice as high for people 85 years or older than for people 65 to 84 years of age.

 - Compared to men, C. difficile hospitalization rates were 30% higher for women.

 - In 2009, patients diagnosed with C. difficile in Virginia hospitals stayed an average of 13.2 days, almost three times as long as the average stay of all other patients (4.6 days). (citation)

 - CDI has been associated with an attributable mortality rate of 6.9% at 30 days after diagnosis and 16.7% at 1 year. (citation)

 - Nationally, the estimated cost per infection ranges from $6,000 - $9,000 and the estimated total cost per year ranges from $1 billion - $1.6 billion. (citation)